-Inside Korea, inside the US, and around the globe, Steptoe attorneys have the experience, knowledge and network to serve our Korean and international clients’ needs.
+Inside Korea, inside the US, and around the globe, Steptoe lawyers have the experience, knowledge and network to serve our Korean and international clients’ needs.
 With offices in Washington DC, New York City, Chicago, Los Angeles, and Phoenix, as well as in London and Brussels, we provide global legal services.
-Our lawyers have experience with international arbitrations, cross border litigation, international trade and regulatory issues, antitrust competition law, customs, tax, intellectual property as well as US governmental relations, cross-border mergers and acquisitions, new investments, joint ventures, and global sourcing and manufacturing throughout Asia.
-Our dedication to client service has made Steptoe the law firm of choice for many leading Korean, Asian and US companies, financial institutions, and investors.
+Our lawyers have experience with international arbitrations, cross border litigation, international trade and regulatory issues, antitrust competition law, customs, tax, and intellectual property, as well as US governmental relations, cross-border mergers and acquisitions, new investments, joint ventures, and global sourcing and manufacturing throughout Asia.
+Our dedication to client service has made Steptoe the law firm of choice for many leading Korean, Asian, and US companies, financial institutions, and investors.

 Intellectual Property Litigation